 What type of laser is used to treat spider veins?

-The most common laser used to treat spider veins is the Nd: YAG Laser system.
-It is a hand held device and also has a cooling tip to minimize the discomfort during the therapy.
+The most common laser used to treat spider veins is the Nd: YAG laser system.
+It is a hand-held device and also has a cooling tip to minimize discomfort during the therapy.

 How does the laser work?

 The Nd: YAG laser pierces the skin and penetrates the superficial blood vessel.
 The heat generated from the laser coagulates the blood inside the vessel, causing it to collapse and seal.
 Over the next few weeks, the vessel will disappear and all the blood will be removed by the body's scavenging cells.
 The newer laser treatments allow the delivery of a precise dosage of energy to each blood vessel without injuring any nearby structures.

 Is laser therapy painful?

 As mentioned, a local anesthetic is used to numb the area.
 During treatment, however, you may feel a slight tingling sensation as the laser fires.
 Most current day lasers have a cooling system that prevents the tip of the laser from getting too hot and resulting in burns or damage to the area.

 There are no major preparations required before the laser treatment, but you will want to avoid sun exposure, aspirin, alcohol and smoking for at least a week prior to the procedure.